-Throughout his legal career Matt worked alongside various organisations to benefit the community including Starick services, he served as the President of the Law Society of Western Australia and the director of the Law Council of Australia and Chairperson of Law Access.
+Throughout his legal career Matt worked alongside various organisations to benefit the community including as Chairperson of Starick Services, President of the Law Society of Western Australia, a Director of the Law Council of Australia and Chairperson of Law Access.

 Through these roles Matt has fought for better access to justice for all Australians, especially those that can’t afford it.
-Matt is married to his wife Annabel, who he met while studying Law at university and shortly after the 2016 Federal Election they welcomed their first son into the world.
+Matt is married to his wife Annabel, who he met at university, they have two young boys.